ntpa/fantasy-stat-track/README.md

 - Visualize the data, create better insights
 - Receive user recommendations
+- If you wish to contribute or give suggestions, please reach out!

 **This application is in no way sponsored and/or endorsed by NFL Fantasy or its affiliates**